Spotlight

 Create Wireframe

 Instead of relying on design “experts” to define the site structure, I believed we’d have a better chance of arriving at a more intuitive structure if we let the people who’d be using the system “tell us how to design”.
-Therefore, we performed card sorting to uncover the user’s mental model; took these insights and transformed them into the site structure; and iterated it through tree testing.
+Therefore, we performed card sorting to uncover the user’s mental model around content sorting.
+We then transformed the insights into the site structure and iterated it through tree testing.

 Card Sorting